-In the United States, there is no law that a company must be placed into bankruptcy or insolvency proceedings if it becomes insolvent.
+In the USA, there is no law that requires insolvent companies to be placed into bankruptcy or insolvency proceedings.
 Accordingly, there are no formal civil or criminal penalties for failure to file bankruptcy cases.
-Companies are typically placed in bankruptcy at the discretion and direction of their directors and officers, who must weigh the practical, legal and financial consequences of filing bankruptcy cases.
-As a practical matter, the failure to commence bankruptcy at the appropriate time can lead to issues with contract counterparties, the loss of a company's access to liquidity and capital markets, the loss of goingconcern value, and events of defaults under the company's credit facilities that may cause rapid business deterioration and losses.
+Companies are typically placed in bankruptcy at the discretion of their directors and officers, who must weigh the practical, legal and financial consequences.
+Failure to commence bankruptcy at the appropriate time can lead to issues with contract counterparties, the loss of a company's access to liquidity and capital markets, the loss of going-concern value, and events of default under the company's credit facilities that may cause rapid business deterioration and losses.